Southern Minnesota Family Law

-One key issue is that just because lawyers are involved it does not mean that the case will go to trial or will end up “in court”.
-The goal of a divorce lawyer is really to be sure that you are being protected and to move the case forward as smoothly and efficiently as possible and not just to fight.
+One key issue is that just because lawyers are involved does not mean that the case will go to trial or will end up “in court.”
+The goal of a divorce lawyer is really to be sure that you are being protected and to move the case forward as smoothly and efficiently as possible, and not just to fight.

 How do we get started with the divorce process?

 First, you need to make the very personal decision, do you feel you need to get divorced?
 If you have been served with a petition for dissolution, then you should call and set up an initial consultation right away.
 But, if you haven’t been served, but still think you may need a divorce, call and we can go over your options.
 It’s important to note that at Kohlmeyer Hagen, we will not talk you into a divorce.
 You have our word on that.
-A divorced is something that you, your family and perhaps your clergy need to come the decision if it’s right for you.
+Divorce is a serious decision that you, your family, and perhaps your clergy, need to weigh carefully.

-We view our job as giving you the information you need to help make the decision to decided if you want to proceed.
+We view our job as giving you the information you need to help you make the decision of whether or not to proceed.

 To officially start the divorce with us, we need three things: